The Hourglass Effect in Hierarchical Dependency Networks: Case studies

 \subsection{Which are the vertices at the waist of the hourglass?}

-\revision{The complete list of core vertices for each dependency network, together with a short description, the path centrality and the weight of core vertex, are given in the {\em Appendix}.} Here we comment on the qualitative properties of the waist vertices for each network.
+The complete list of core vertices for each dependency network, together with a short description, the path centrality and the weight of core vertex, are given in the {\em Appendix}.
+Here we comment on the qualitative properties of the waist vertices for each network.

-The six vertices at the core of the OpenSSH call-graph are shown in Table~\ref{tab:core-nodes-openssh}.
-They are mostly functions to send and receive network packets, manage IP addresses, and write data in network buffers.
+The three vertices at the core of the OpenSSH call-graph are shown in Table~\ref{tab:core-nodes-openssh}.
+They are functions to send and receive network packets, and to execute Unix shell commands.
 This is not surprising given that OpenSSH is a communication-oriented utility that can be used as a secure remote terminal, among other applications.

-The Apache Math library has 12 possible cores (that are highly overlapping) and a larger waist that consists of 41 vertices.
-The top-15 of those vertices are shown in Table~\ref{tab:core-nodes-java}.
-The waist is dominated by Java ``constructors'' (initializers) of important classes related to vector computations, floating point arithmetic, matrix eigen decomposition, etc, as well as exception handlers for invalid mathematical operations.
+The Apache Math library has a core with nine vertices, listed in Table~\ref{tab:core-nodes-java}.
+These methods cover floating point arithmetic operations, matrix decomposition, vector computations, and the ``constructors'' of some classes related to mathematical and geometric objects.

 The vertices at the waist of the two metabolic networks are shown in Tables~\ref{tab:core-nodes-rat} and \ref{tab:core-nodes-monkey}.
 In biochemistry, the following twelve {\em precursors} are often considered as the most important metabolites, providing an interface between the different catabolic pathways with the various biosynthesis pathways: Glucose-6-Phosphate, Fructose-6-Phosphate, Glycerone Phosphate, Glyceraldehyde 3-Phosphate, Phosphenol Pyruvate, Pyruvate, Ribose-5-Phosphate, Erythrose-4-Phosphate, Acetyl-CoA, a-ketogluterate, Oxalocetate, and Succinyl-CoA \cite{smolke2009metabolic, cellbiology, tanaka2005highly}; it is not clear however if these precursors are equally important for every species or if the previous list should include additional metabolites.
-In the case of Rat metabolic network, the identified waist includes seven of the previous precursors, plus few more key compounds for the synthesis of enzymes, lipids, fatty acids, etc. In the case of the Monkey metabolic network, several waist vertices are the same with those in the Rat (or similar, in the case of SCCs or PES).
-Eight of the known precursors are included in the waist.
+In the case of Rat metabolic network, the identified waist includes eight of the previous precursors, plus few more key compounds for the synthesis of enzymes, lipids, fatty acids, etc. In the case of the Monkey metabolic network, the waist includes seven precursors.
+Several waist vertices are the same with those in the Rat (or similar, in the case of SCCs or PES).